 - Residential lease or rental agreement (must be valid through Election Day)

 Option 3: Registered voter in the precinct who can confirm your name and address

 A registered voter from your precinct can go with you to the polling place to sign an oath confirming your address.
-A registered voter can confirm up to eight people.
-A voter who registers on Election Day this way cannot confirm for other persons attempting to register.
+This is known as 'vouching'.
+A registered voter can vouch for up to eight people.
+A person who registers on Election Day and was vouched for cannot subsequently vouch for others.

 Option 4: Valid registration in the same precinct

 If you were previously registered in the precinct but changed names or moved within the same precinct, you only need to tell the election officials your previous name or address.
 No additional documentation is needed.